-Stock futures slip a day after record highs
+Stocks slip off record highs

 Swiss lender Credit Suisse announces $4.7B writedown

-U.S. stock futures were little changed Tuesday as investors continue to weigh the possibility that Congress approves both President Biden’s $2.3 trillion infrastructure package and tax hikes.
+U.S. equity markets slipped off record highs Tuesday as investors continue to weigh the possibility that Congress approves both President Biden’s $2.3 trillion infrastructure package and tax hikes.

-Dow Jones Industrial Average futures fell 40 points, or 0.12%, while S&P 500 futures and Nasdaq futures declined 0.12% and 0.6%, respectively.
+The Dow Jones Industrial Average fell 64 points, or 0.19%, while the S&P 500 and the Nasdaq Composite declined 0.18% and 0.17%, respectively.
 Both the Dow and the S&P 500 finished at record highs on Monday.

 Biden said on Monday that he wasn’t worried about higher taxes hurting the economy.
 However, Sen. Joe Manchin, D-W.Va., a key swing vote, expressed concern that raising the corporate tax rate to 28% from 21% would hurt American competitiveness.